AndrasE/blog/README.md

 </p>

 <h3 align="center">
-  A basic full stack application using Ejs with MongoDb
+  A basic full stack application using Ejs & MongoDb
 </h3>

+## Hi there 👋

+This app was part of the lecture I followed on Udemy.
+I felt fascinate that using EJS with MongoDb the user could interact with the App and send their own post to a database, which gets displayed once the page gets refreashed.
+Altough it is a simple App, for me did worth more so I redisigned it and added some @media for small devices.